 From where I stand, the gadget is a bit too sporty for a vintage-styled dress watch, but that’s not a problem for a man who is in good physical shape.

-Using the same styling cues like their earlier Sporting Chronograph Ceramic model, the watch comes in a similarly designed case.
+Using the same styling cues as their earlier Sporting Chronograph Ceramic model, the watch comes in a similarly designed case.
 Now crafted from far less expensive stainless steel, the case measures 45 millimeters in diameter and is less than 12 millimeters thick.

 Forty-five millimeters is nothing to sneeze at per se, and the two pairs of well-polished lugs make the total length of the watch over 52 millimeters: if you are not one of those guys starring in The Expendables (and I don’t mean Jet Li), it may be a bit too big for you covering all width of your wrist and then some.